My time in the US has come to an end and I have now headed to Mexico.

 Culturally, it’s an easy country to travel in.
 Compared to taking trains and buses through India or China, then this is easy travel.

 I will never get used to the level of homelessness on the streets of American cities.
 People who should be receiving medical care are instead left to fend for themselves on the streets.
 Meanwhile in the UK we are destroying what is left of our National Health Service and are just a generation away from seeing the same thing on the streets of British cities.

-1. The availability of ‘rest rooms’ everywhere you go.
-Like it’s not a secret that people sometimes need to use them, and they will be available.
-Not like in London when I go to Dalston every 2-3 weeks (other side of London to me) and I’ve sat on a train
+The availability of ‘rest rooms’ everywhere you go.
+It’s not a secret that people sometimes need to use them, and in the US they are available, and normally they are plentiful, clean and free.

 So I then have to stand in a queue to order a coffee and get my receipt with the magic number to let me in the bathroom.
 Except sometimes the number is out of date and I have to go back and ask the cashier and she shouts at me and looks so grumpy as if I deliberately filled my bladder on the way there just to annoy her.
-In America, this woman would not keep her job).
+In America, this woman would not keep her job.

-And that is the good thing about the tipping culture.
+That is the good thing about the tipping culture.
 Much as I hate it and don’t know how much to tip, who to tip, when to tip (and resent the extra expense it puts on everyday spending), if someone thinks there is a chance of a tip then they will pretend to care about your day.
 And not shout at you because you need to use the bathroom.

-2. I also like the whole ‘tell everyone your life story as soon as you meet them’ culture.
+I also like the whole ‘tell everyone your life story as soon as you meet them’ culture.
 Maybe it comes from an education system where debate is encouraged (rather than the British system of shut up and listen) but I love that I have had so many conversations that go beyond the weather and where you come from.